Diversity Collection

 Query any fields

-The query for any fields will search in several fields, e.g. withholding reasons in specimen, images etc. There are two versions: The first version (e.g. Notes) will search in all tables but not in collection event tables while the second version (e.g. Any notes) will search in any table (see image below).
+The query for any fields will search in several fields, e.g., withholding reasons in specimens, images, etc. There are two versions: The first version (e.g., Notes) will search in all tables but not in collection event tables, while the second version (e.g,.
+Any notes) will search in any table (see image below).

 Videos

-• Introduction how to use the query conditions: Video starten
+• Introduction on how to use the query conditions: Video starten

 • How to use special query conditions: Video starten